 Note: Please do not send food, toys, or gifts with your child.
 Treats will be provided by Challenger.

-There will be no school on Presidents’ Day, Monday, February 18.
-In conjunction with the occasion, Challenger campuses will hold spirit assemblies the previous week to remember American heritage and our nation’s founders.
+There will be no school on Presidents’ Day, Monday, February 17.
+In conjunction with the occasion, Challenger campuses will hold spirit assemblies the following day to remember American heritage and our nation’s founders.

 Save the date, and get ready to relax and enjoy a great time with your friends and classmates!